bpmdevr/bpmdevr/README.md

 Hi 👋 My name is Bilal
 ======================

-Full Stack Web Developer
+Full Stack Web Developer Interseted in ML & AI and Cyber Security
 ------------------------

-I've been learning Web Development.
+I've started with CCNA course, networking field about switches, routers and etc. But I've been learning Web Development for a long time.
 I've started with HTML and CSS ....

 *   🌍  I'm based in ....
 *   ⚡  I'm Peter Petrelli.
-Yes, I can fly and absorb power
+Yes, I can fly and also can absorb power.

 ### Skills